Frequently Asked Questions – FAQ’s

 A: No we do not ship cats, however we are open to out-of-State placement.
-We can either refer you to transportation services, or you can arrange transportation to come and meet the cat, and transport the cat home.
+But we are partners with Southwest Airlines (SWATT) and Delta Airlines (DART).
 Adopters are responsible for any / all transportation costs.

 Q: If the Adoption does not work out, do I get a refund?